 One of the things I absolutely LOVE about Tuscany is seasonality in the local cuisine.
 It’s not trendy like it is in the states, it’s just the way it’s done because: IT MAKES BLOODY SENSE.
 I love how the markets change the availability of foods with the season and I love that restaurants change their menù, too.
-I can’t stress enough how much that I love that it isn’t some bourgeois trend like it is back home because otherwise it would come at a hefty inflated marketed price and along with a bunch of self righteous granola foodies.
-In Tuscany, we can get a bunch of local, organic kale for THIRTY CENTS while at some wanna-be “co-op” in Seattle the same costs $2.50 a bunch.
-I should be a bit more positive and not slam my home so much for their clicheportlandiaways, but then that wouldn’t as fun now would it.
+I can’t stress enough how much that I love that eating seasonally isn’t mega trendy like it is back in the states because otherwise it would come at a hefty inflated marketed price.
+In Tuscany, we can get a bunch of local, organic kale for THIRTY CENTS while in Seattle the same costs $3 a bunch.

 The mistakes I realized I had been making for way too long: